EAST MADISON DENTAL | Tenafly NJ

 When playing any sport that has a significant risk of injury, everyone should wear a mouth protector, especially those that wear braces or have dental work.

 Mouth protectors can help prevent major injury, such as broken teeth, in the mouth by cushioning the upper teeth.
 If you wear braces or another fixed dental appliance on your lower jaw, we may suggest a mouth protector for these teeth as well.
-A mouth protector creates a wall between your braces and your cheeks protector your braces from damaging soft tissue.
+A mouth protector creates a wall between your braces and your cheeks protecting your braces from damaging soft tissue.

 Make sure the mouth guard properly fits to your mouth while you are wearing it, making it easy to talk and breathe.